Kidnapping and killing of the Bibas family: Retaliation by Israel

 In April 2025, Israel announced that it had found Muhammad Hassan Muhammad Awad, a senior member of the Mujahideen Brigades, in the northern part of the Gaza Strip, and killed him in an airstrike.
 According to Israel, Awad was responsible for the kidnapping of Shiri and her two children, along with the abduction of a couple of other residents of Kibbutz Nir Oz and several Thai nationals who were working in the Kibbutz.
 Israel also said that Awad was "likely involved" in the death of Shiri and her two children.

 In June 2025, Israel announced that it had killed As'ad Abu Shari'a, the leader of the Mujahideen Brigades, in a strike in the Sabra neighborhood of Gaza City.
 According to Israel, Abu Sharia was at Kibbutz Nir Oz on the day of the kidnapping, and was “directly involved” in the abduction of Shiri and her children.

-On August 10, 2025, Israel assassinated Jihad Kamal Salem Najjar whose involvement with Yarden Bibas's abduction was captured in photographs.
-The IDF confirmed the assassination on August 19.
+On August 10, 2025, an Israeli military strike killed Jihad Kamal Salem Najjar, who had been photographed participating in the kidnapping of Yarden Bibas.
+The IDF and Shin Bet jointly confirmed Najjar's death on August 19.
 Yarden Bibas issued a public statement thanking Israeli security forces for their work, and noted that Najjar "will no longer be able to harm anyone".